Ayobamininuola/MS-Project-1/README.md

   <dt><a href="suggest-a-movie.html" target="_blank" alt="Suggest a Movie Page">Suggest a Movie</a></dt>
   <dd> The form appears the same on all pages with the box smaller on small screens and wider on larger screens.
    <ul>
           <li><strong>Background Image</strong> - The background image is set to be 100% as other background images.
 It is the same as the Home page background image putting in mind that the two pages are linked.
-The call to action button on the Home page leads to this page and the idea of making it similar it to give users the feel that they are still in the same place performing different action
+The call to action button on the Home page leads to this page and the idea of making it similar is to give users the feel that they are still in the same place performing different action
           </li>
           <li><strong>Form Container</strong> - The container was set to be transparently fitted on the home page.
-It appears smaller on smaller screen but slightly higher on biggers screens.
+It appears smaller on smaller screen but slightly higher on bigger screens.
           </li>
           <li><strong>Form fields</strong> - The fields on the form aside one were all made required and it also allows users to just click aside the first field.
 This click options is to encourage users to use the form and not waste time on it.
 It has a submit button at the end which refreshes the page when clicked.
           </li>